kglibrarian/project2_us_energy/README.md

-# project2_us_energy
+# U.S. Energy Dashboard
-an interactive dashboard of US Energy data using Python, JavaScript, and D3.js
+U.S. Energy Dashboard is an interactive dashboard of charts and graphs related to US Energy data using Python, JavaScript, and D3.js.